Skip to content

 Where to see Humphry Repton landscapes

-Discover the dramatic landscapes created by Humphry Repton, one of Britain’s best-loved landscape designers.
-Repton helped shape landscapes where the barriers between gardens and parks were broken down; estates that combine the polished look of ‘Capability’ Brown with the more naturalistic and dramatic landscapes of the Picturesque Movement.
-Find out the National Trust places you can go to see his work.
+Humphry Repton is one of Britain’s best-loved landscape designers.
+He helped shape landscapes where the barriers between gardens and parks were broken down; estates that combine the polished look of ‘Capability’ Brown with the more naturalistic and dramatic landscapes of the picturesque movement.
+Discover the dramatic landscapes created by Repton.

 Antony, Cornwall

-Completed in 1792, Antony is one of several Repton-designed sites on the Tamar in Cornwall.
-It's still home to the Carew Pole family, who commissioned Repton to landscape the grounds.
-When you visit, look out for the woodland planting in particular – Repton's advice was followed closely and you can still see the results today.More about Antony
+Completed in 1792, Antony is one of several Repton-designed sites in Cornwall.
+It's still home to the Carew Pole family, who commissioned Repton to landscape the grounds sweeping down from the house to the River Lynher.
+His advice on the best plants for the woodland was followed closely and you can still see the results today.Visit Antony

 Ashridge Estate, Hertfordshire

-Though the house and garden at Ashridge are privately owned, you can still explore a large area of the wider park, which is cared for by the National Trust.
+Though the house and garden at Ashridge are privately owned, you can still explore a large area of the wider park, which we care for.
 Repton’s 1813 design for the Ashridge Estate had to complement the magnificent Palace of Ashridge House and earlier work by ‘Capability’ Brown.
-In what would be one of his final designs, Repton proposed 15 different kinds of garden, including a winter garden, Monk’s garden, rosary and American garden.More about Ashridge Estate
+In what would be one of his final designs, Repton proposed 15 different kinds of garden, including a winter garden, monk’s garden, rosary and American garden.Visit Ashridge Estate

 Attingham Park, Shropshire

 Explore Attingham Park to see one of the most historically important landscapes in Britain.
 When the 2nd Lord Berwick inherited Attingham, he hired Repton to enhance the parkland.
 Repton's aim was to create a natural landscape around the mansion with views of the Shropshire Hills and the Wrekin.
-Unfortunately, after Repton's work was finished, the family went bankrupt.
-No further work to the parkland followed and therefore Repton's vision remains unaltered by new additions or other designers.More about Attingham Park
+Unfortunately, after Repton's work was finished, the family went bankrupt, but this means Repton's vision remains unaltered by new additions or other designers.Visit Attingham Park

 Hatchlands Park, Surrey